Photo by Steven Klucik Photography www.superridemedia.com

 TRACK DAY POLICY

-A Drivers Education (a.k.a.
-Drivers Ed or DE) is an instructional advanced driving event that is characterized by continuous lap driving with passing to be permitted as allowed by these rules.
+High Performance Drivers Education (a.k.a.
+Drivers Ed or HPDE) is an instructional advanced driving event that is characterized by continuous lap driving with passing to be permitted as allowed by these rules.
 A DRIVERS ED IS NOT RACING.
 There shall be no official timing as the event is intended as instructional only, with no competition.
 There are no award points assigned and no trophies associated with DE events.
 While non-competitive, safety equipment is still required as outlined in these rules.

 Know the Rules of the Road and Your Flags

 For your safety and the safety of those on track with you, all drivers without an instructor in the car will be asked to complete a brief Flags Test prior to getting on track.

 All guest drivers and riders must visit the designated Club chalet in order to sign The Club specific release and waiver.
 Guest drivers and passengers will be issued a wristband that they must show to DE-control before being allowed on-track.
 Track driving can be both physically and mentally stressful.
 It is the responsibility of every driver to ensure they are in good health prior to driving on track.
 All qualified drivers must be 18 years or older, and have a current driver’s license.
 16-year-old drivers that possess a driving license may ask the Club Director in advance for special permission to drive on track.

 On-track rides may be taken only by persons that are 16 years or older, and can only be given by drivers that hold a current competition license with a national or international sanctioning body or have special permission from the Club Director.
 Competition licenses must be shown and recorded by Jeanette Veitenheimer, or whomever is the administrator for the day.